Hello Reader,

 Selling yourself in addition to marketing yourself is challenging enough.
 Make it easy on yourself where you can by setting up a good system.

-Weekly newsletter highlighting the latest Ai news, with 2-minute video tutorials and copy/paste prompts you can use to improve your skills as an Ai operator.
-Ai is changing all jobs this decade.
-You are either getting ready to change how you work, or getting ready to retire.
+Weekly newsletter highlighting the latest AI news, with short video tutorials and copy/paste prompts you can use to improve your skills as an AI operator.
 As artificial intelligence moves from optional to operational, technical specialists no longer have the advantage.
-It is those who can supervise and coach Ai to improve that will thrive in an Ai-augmented future.
+It is those who can supervise and coach AI to improve that will thrive in an AI-augmented future.